mm6/ethereum-lab2-hardhat/README.md

 E14.
 Bob sends 50 of Alice's tokens to Donna.
 Show the Hardhat console command(s) and the transaction receipt.
 Also, show Alice's token balance (not eth) after he runs the transaction.

 E15.
-Charlie sends 20 of Alice's tokens to Emily and burns the remaining tokens that Alice provided to Charlie.
-Show the Hardhat console command(s) and the transaction receipts.
+Charlie sends 20 of Alice's tokens to Emily.
+Show the Hardhat console command(s) and the transaction receipt.
+In addition, show Alice's token balance (not eth) after he runs the transaction.

 E16.
-Show the command(s) needed to access the totalSupply variable and show the number of tokens remaining.
+Charlie burns the remaining tokens that he received from Alice.
+Show the Hardhat console command(s) and the transaction receipt.
+In addition, since Charlie has burned tokens, show the total supply of tokens that still remain in the contract.

 E17.
 Emily sends 5 of her tokens to Bob.
 Paste here the Hardhat console command(s) and the transaction receipt.